jhock9/holstee-manifesto/README.md

 ## Usage

-To use the application, simply open the `index.html` file in your web browser.
+To use the application, visit the following link: [https://jhock9.github.io/holstee-manifesto/](https://jhock9.github.io/holstee-manifesto/)

 ## Contact